Despite Brexit, there are numerous reasons why the UK is a perfect location for starting a company there. Recently, the […]Read more

 Companies registered in the UK are subject to corporation tax on their income and capital gains.
 Other taxes may include withholding tax, VAT, stamp duty and national insurance contributions.

-Companies submit tax returns in UK within 12 months of the year end.
+Companies submit tax returns in the UK within 12 months of the year end.
+As a general rule, tax refunds are processed within 21 days after tax returns are accepted.

 There is no withholding tax on payments of dividends from a UK company.
 Generally, interest paid is subject to a withholding tax rate of 20%.
 A company may mitigate it in many cases of payment to a corporate entity, either by virtue of a double tax treaty with reduced rate, or the application of EU directives.
 It is necessary to apply for advance clearance to the UK tax authorities to make a payment of interest at the reduced withholding rate.